datahub-project/datahub/docs/api/tutorials/forms.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Documentation Forms
+# Compliance Forms

-## Why Would You Use Documentation Forms?
+## Why Would You Use Compliance Forms?

-Documentation Forms are a way for end-users to fill out all mandatory attributes associated with a data asset.
+Compliance Forms are a way for end-users to fill out all mandatory attributes associated with a data asset.
 The form will be dynamically generated based on the definitions provided by administrators and stewards and matching rules.

-Learn more about forms in the [Documentation Forms Feature Guide](../../../docs/features/feature-guides/documentation-forms.md).
+Learn more about forms in the [Compliance Forms Feature Guide](../../../docs/features/feature-guides/documentation-forms.md).

 ### Goal Of This Guide
 This guide will show you how to